21Priyanshu/Banasthalite-Online-Exchange-Market/README.md

 <img src="images/1.png">

 <h4>About Us</h4>
 Once you click on About us section, you will be redirected to about us within the same page.
-It is brief Description of our website
+It is a brief Description of our website.
 <br></br>
 <img src="images/2.png">